Covid 19 coronavirus: Government to spend $100 million on housing homeless in motels

 Housing Minister Megan Woods said the $107.6 million funding package, announced this morning, would support vulnerable New Zealanders through the Covid-19 pandemic and beyond.

+That money is coming from the yet-to-be announced Covid-19 action plan, which will be unveiled in May's Budget.

-She said those living rough, or in accommodation where social distancing was not possible, were especially vulnerable to the virus.
+Woods said those living rough, or in accommodation where social distancing was not possible, were especially vulnerable to the virus.

 "Finding safe accommodation for our most vulnerable people through the Covid-19 pandemic has been a key priority for the Government."